AnilLG/blog/_posts/2019-07-23-Customer-churn.md

 ## Feature Engineering

 <p style = "text-align: justify">
  Feature engineering is the process of using domain knowledge of the data to create features that make machine learning algorithms work.
-Feature engineering is fundamental to the application of machine learning, and is both difficult and expensive.
+Feature engineering is fundamental to the application of machine learning.
 It is an important part in machine learning.
 It is very common to see categorical features in a dataset.
 However, our machine learning algorithm can only read numerical values.
 It is essential to encoding categorical features into numerical values.
 </p>

 <p style = "text-align: justify">